dlstreamer/dlstreamer/docs/source/elements/compositor.md

-# compositor
+# Compositor

-## Using GStreamer framework compositor element for merging many video displays into single view
+## Using the GStreamer framework *Compositor* element for merging many video displays into a single view

 The GStreamer framework
 [compositor](https://gstreamer.freedesktop.org/documentation/compositor/index.html?gi-language=c#compositor-page)
-element allows to merge multiple displays into one.
+element allows for merging multiple displays into one.

-Add **compositor** element along with its name e.g. **name=comp** and the sink pad x,y coordinates position e.g. **sink_0::xpos=0 sink_0::ypos=0** to GStreamer framework pipeline.
+Add the **compositor** element along with its name e.g. `name=comp` and the **sink pad x,y coordinates**, e.g. `sink_0::xpos=0 sink_0::ypos=0` to GStreamer framework pipeline.
 Each output display requires a separate sink pad definition.
-The last component is **autovideosink sync=false**.
+The last component is `autovideosink sync=false`.

 ```bash
 compositor name=comp sink_0::xpos=0 sink_0::ypos=0 sink_1::xpos=720 sink_1::ypos=0 ... ! autovideosink sync=false
 ```

-The below example presents usage of the GStreamer framework **compositor** element for merging 4 output videos into a single display.
+The example below presents usage of the GStreamer framework **compositor** element for merging 4 output videos into a single display.